 College of Nurses of Ontario

-- The Honours Bachelor of Science – Nursing degree program at Georgian College is currently approved (Category 1, the highest ranking) by the College of Nurses of Ontario (CNO).
+- The Honours Bachelor of Science – Nursing degree program at Georgian College received full program approval by the College of Nurses of Ontario (CNO).

-- Current graduates of this program are eligible to apply for registration as Registered Nurses (RN) in Ontario.
+- Graduates of this program are eligible to apply for registration as a Registered Nurse (RN) in Ontario.

 Registered Nurses’ Association of Ontario